May 19, 2026

 Frequently Asked Questions

 The Identity Fear Quotient® (IFQ®) is a leadership assessment developed by SightShift® that measures how identity-driven insecurity shows up under pressure.
 Unlike personality assessments that measure traits or strengths, the IFQ® identifies the specific fear that distorts leadership behavior when the stakes are highest.
-It has been taken by over 1,000 leaders across 37+ organizations.
+It has been taken by more than 1,000 leaders across 36 U.S. organizations.

 Hiding is one of two insecurity responses measured by the IFQ®.
 Leaders who default to hiding under pressure withdraw, diminish themselves, avoid conflict, and stay guarded.
 From the outside, hiding often looks like composure, caution, or professionalism, which is why it goes undetected in senior leaders.
 The data shows 87% of C-suite executives are hiding-dominant, compared to 67% of other leaders.